-Citizens of the European Economic Area and Switzerland are entitled to live and work in Ireland without a visa or employment permit.
+Citizens of the European Economic Area and Switzerland are entitled to live and work in Ireland without any visa or employment permit.

 Short stay visas

-Short stay visas include a range of different visa types that allow visitors to travel to Ireland for tourism, business, visiting relatives or attending a conference or exam.
+Short stay visas include a range of different visa types that allow visitors to travel to Ireland for tourism, business, to visit relatives or to attend a conference or exam.

 Long stay visas

-Long stay visas allow visitors to study, join a family member, take up employment, or volunteer within the Republic.
-There are also specific visas for ministers of religion and non-EU citizens travelling with a family from the EU.
+Long stay visas allow visitors to study, join a family member, take up employment or volunteer within the Republic of Ireland.
+There are also specific visas for ministers of religion and non-EU citizens travelling with a family member from the EU.

-Re-entry visas are specifically for Irish Residence Permit holders who wish to leave Ireland for a short period.
+Re-entry visas are specifically for Irish Residence Permit holders who wish to leave Ireland for a short period of time.

 Some travellers might require a transit visa if they are making a connection at an Irish airport.
-Check to see if you need one.
+You can check to see if you need one.

 Multiple entry visas

-Multiple entry visas allow you to make several short trips to Ireland between two dates.
-They are only approved in certain circumstances, so make sure it’s right for you.
+Multiple entry visas allow you to make several short trips to Ireland any time between two specific dates.
+They are only approved in certain circumstances, so make sure it’s the right option for you.

-You can find out more information about applying for an Irish visa from your nearest Irish embassy or consulate.
+You’ll be able to find out more about processing times and the application process for an Irish visa from your nearest Irish embassy or consulate.